JordyMarcius/3dof_arm_robot/README.md

 <h1>Simulation</h1>

-*Please click the start button in the right top of the .gif picture if the .gif motion is disabled.*
+*Please click the start button in the right top of the .gif picture if the .gif motion was disabled.*

 ![sumbu_x_Gif](https://github.com/JordyMarcius/4dof_arm_robot/assets/65435469/83a8258e-7abf-44e9-928b-3b480e0fe042)
 Figure 1.
 Robotic arm movement in $x$-axis